jrsmith17/beholder/README.md

 - **Ease of Use:** Back in my baby programmer days (read: early 20s) I make an abortive attempt at this idea.
 I tabled it because I felt it was above my skill level at the time.
 I want it to be just as easy for non-technical enthusiasts to pick up as for programmers to dive in and add functionality to fits their needs.
 - **Community Driven:** I'm hoping to build a nice, cozy community of users that contribute themes, code, and generally cheer each other on.
 - **Empowers Users:** Even if for my own paranoid privacy obsessed purposes, I want this program to help users shut off OS tracking that they don't want.
 Just as an example, the best current option to turn off Windows 10 telemetry is a Powershell script hosted as a gist.
 That's not even ideal for the average programmer, much less the average user.
 - **Purposefully Open Ended:** I couldn't come up with a better term than open ended, but here's what I mean.
 I suspect that the Rust win32 crate, or maybe some other crate we'll end up using, may be early in it's maturity.
 If I end up using Stream time to contribute back to these crates to meet the project needs, that seems reasonable to me.
+Also, if it makes sense to dive into something conceptually on a stream or two - that may also be useful.
 - **Website:** I'm planning on building a website to faciliate theme sharing, ease of binary downloads, etc. But it's definitely not the first priority.

 ## Scheduling